 A whopping 308 million Americans use social media, but that doesn’t mean you want to speak to all those people.

 Furthermore, almost three-fifths of consumers say they’re more likely to become repeat buyers after a personalized shopping experience.
 Personas enable brands to deliver those experiences by identifying authentic and customized opportunities to reach customers through social media.

 That’s why you need to create one or more audience personas — research-backed profiles of your ideal customer.

 Use research and data from your social platforms, Google Analytics, and your internal sales tools or CRM to learn more about your customers.
 While you are digging, ask yourself these questions:

 - What are this person’s challenges, goals, values, and fears?

 - How do they interact with social media?

-- What social activities (platforms, hashtags, accounts) should be used to reach them?
+- What social activities (platforms, hashtags, accounts) should we use to reach them?

 - What is your persona’s name?